viromedia/viroreact-oculus/README.md

     ```
     react-native run-android --variant=ovrDebug
     ```

-### Changing Between Samples
+**Changing Between Samples**
 1. Open App.js in a text editor.
 3. Modify [scene: scenes['360 Photo Tour']](https://github.com/dthian/viroreact-oculus/blob/master/code-samples/App.js#L37) to a scene defined in the `scenes` dictionary on line 23.
 3. Reload/restart the application.

-## Instructions for rebuilding the Viro React platform:
+## Instructions for rebuilding the Viro React platform (rebuilding the .TGZ):
 1. (Step 1 is Optional) Follow these intstructions if you have re-built the renderer for viro react, in particular, you should have the file "viro_renderer-release.aar".
 Copy and replace this file from viro/android/viro_renderer/viro_renderer-release.aar to viroreact-oculus/android/viro_renderer/viro_renderer-release.aar.
+2. If you haven't already, run npm install within the test directory - make sure all our dependencies are pulled in.
 2. Under the viro directory, run `./prepareRelease.sh`.
 3. Your android bridge should now be built under release.
 You should see the .tgz file in the main directory.
 Something like `../react-viro-2.17.0.tgz`.
 4. This .tgz is the new library that all your code samples / tests / etc will be using.